All Episodes

 But like Nixon going to China, the unexpected man is the one who's going to make history here.

-And I think, Sean, it's clear that he endorses your plan that I endorse as well, hardening these schools to make them at least as safe as, you know, a jeweler's store, for example.
+And I think, Sean, it's clear that he endorses your plan that I endorse as well, hardening these schools to make them at least as safe as, you know, a jeweler's sale, for example.

 The FBI got two very distinct warnings about this guy.

-Everything that we wanted or needed to know about him was on social media and again we dropped the ball in a spectacular way.
+Everything that we wanted or needed to know about him was on social media.

 This is not see something, hear something, hear something, say something.

-This is hear something, we said something, and nobody listened.
+We said something, and nobody listened.

 Yeah, it's been a complete failure on the part of this police department's ability to forward think what somebody who continuously has called of odd behavior could be, you know, possibly could do.

-I think it's a failure on the individual, the part of the individual, the FBI, that dropped the ball about the YouTube video.
+I think it's a failure on the individual, the part of the individual, the FBI that dropped the ball about the YouTube video.

 We can look at juvenile.